jnozzi/cocoadev.com/markdown/OpenGLToQuicktimeMovie.md

  4) Delete the raw bitmaps from /tmp

 I can do step one, I think -- I have a well read copy of "The Red Book" and understand, in principle, how to read framebuffer data.
-I'm comformtable with General/OpenGL.
+I'm comformtable with OpenGL.
 Step 4 is easy.
 It's the magic of steps 2 & 3 that bother me.

 If anybody has done anything like this, I'd really appreciate some pointers!
 I've read up on the Quicktime sample code in developer.apple.com and found nothing to my benefit.
 Oreilly has had some Quicktime for Java articles that go into movie creation, but my program is Cocoa/c++ and I'm not certain that Java is feasible.